robschmidtinfo/RobJS/README.md

 ## Usage
 1. Download this repository and place the file RobJS.js somewhere in your project folder.

-2. Start with a usual HTML-file where you define a div-Tag with an id of your choice.
+2. Start with a usual index.html-file where you define a div-Tag with an id of your choice.
 Add a script-tag pointing to a JavaScript-file in your project folder.
 Name it as you like.

 ```html